My notes from MBSR

 WEEK 1: SIMPLE AWARENESS/ Introduction to raisin meditation and body scan

 - Mindfulness is not just attention.
 It is intention + attitude + attention.
-It is intentional kind attention.
+It is intentional, kind attention.

 - Neuroplasticity says What You Practice Grows Stronger.
 If you are judging and complaining, judging and complaining will get stronger, not mindfulness.